chuckhays/madebychuck/_posts/2011-09-30-screen-porch.md

 Our house had a small bump out on the back that was a perfect place to extend the roof line out into the yard, which simplified tying the roof into the existing structure.

-Various people helped with labor throughout the project, so when I say we below, I mean me and the wonderful people who helped me out (Rick, Adam, others).
+Various people helped with labor throughout the project, so when I say "we" below, I mean me and the wonderful people who helped me out (Rick, Adam, others).

 We first removed the sod and built a traditional deck base, although it was much heavier duty due to the design of the structure it would support.
 We also added screening below the deck boards to keep bugs out from below.